incognite-lab/myGym/README.md

 ## Config Training

-As the parametric definition is problematic in more complex projects, we present config files that will help with the reproducibility of the results.
+As the parametric definition is problematic in more complex projects, we present config files that will help with the reproducibility of results.
 The example of basic config file is [here(myGym/configs/train_example.conf)].
-Yo can edit and clone this file according to your needs and run the training just by typing:
+You can edit and clone this file according to your needs and run the training just by typing:

 `python train.py --config ./configs/train_example.json`